yanyanggithub/DEBM/README.md

 ---
 At the moment, this repo has got only some basic stuff as the following...

-The training script is designed for a poor person with a laptop GPU (or no GPU) to train RBM and Diffusion models on MNIST or CIFAR10 datasets.
+The training script is designed for a poor person with a modest laptop GPU (or no GPU) to train stacked Restricted Boltzmann machines (RBM) and Diffusion models on MNIST or CIFAR10 datasets.

 You can specify in command line:
 ```